 Let me start off by saying I share an internet connection via a wireless router with my family while waiting on our new home to be finished.
-We always have issues where we have slow internet access due to certain family members being online at different times, and thanks to a certain family member getting a new digital camera, I have come up with a few tips to make sharing the internet more pleasant for all involved.
+We often experience issues with slow internet access due to certain family members being online at different times.
+Thanks to a family member acquiring a new digital camera, I have developed a few tips to make sharing the internet more pleasant for everyone involved.

 Tips to use a Shared Internet Connection at home